swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 **Can I use different background and logo colors for different languages?**
 Yes.
 The system supports localization.
 You can define a background color and a logo/icon for each language.

-**Can I use a image instead of a background color?**
+**Can I use an image instead of a background color?**
 No. To ensure contrast and legibility, images are not supported.

 ## Further assistance

 Thank you for following these guidelines.
-By doing so, you help to ensure that your credentials are displaied correctly in the swiyu app and are easily recognisable to users.
+By doing so, you help to ensure that your credentials are displayed correctly in the swiyu app and are easily recognisable to users.
 If you have any questions or require further assistance, please feel free to open an issue in this [GitHub repository](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io).